Strange Boutique (band)

-Strange Boutique was a band from Washington, D.C.
+Strange Boutique is a band from Washington, D.C.
 They were active between the years of 1987 and 1994 and released 4 full-length albums and 2 live albums on the Bedazzled Records label.
 They are also featured on several compilation albums.
-Monica Richards, the lead singer of Strange Boutique, later went on to form the underground band, Faith and the Muse.
+Monica Richards, the lead singer of Strange Boutique, later went on to form the underground band Faith and the Muse.